msysbio/microbetag/index.md

 > For a thorough description of the app, please check the [Cytoscape App](docs/cytoApp) tab.

-In addition, microbetag's annotations are also available through its [Application Programming Interface (API)](docs/api).
+In addition, `microbetag`'s annotations are also available through its [Application Programming Interface (API)](docs/api).
-This way, one may have direct access to the microbetagDB and may export annotations for species or pair of species of interest, without the need of a network.
+This way, one may have direct access to the `microbetagDB` and may export annotations for species or pairs of species of interest, without the need of a network.

 <!--